gassbanterr/orbiscast/README.md

 You will need to set a few things up before you can run the bot:

+- **Note**: Do not share any of the tokens mentioned below with anyone.
+If you do, regenerate them immediately.
-- Create a bot on the [Discord Developer Portal](https://discord.com/developers/applications).
+- Create a bot on the [Discord Developer Portal](https://discord.com/developers/applications) and get the bot token.
+  - You can follow the instructions [here](https://discordpy.readthedocs.io/en/stable/discord.html) to create a bot and get the token.
-- Get the [bot token](https://discord.com/developers/docs/topics/oauth2) and user token.
+- Get the user token from the Discord web client.
   - The user token is required to join the voice channel and stream video.
 It is recommended to use a secondary account for this purpose.
   - You can get the token by checking this [gist](https://gist.github.com/MarvNC/e601f3603df22f36ebd3102c501116c6#file-get-discord-token-from-browser-md) I found, or by using a tool like [Discord Get User Token](https://chromewebstore.google.com/detail/discord-get-user-token/accgjfooejbpdchkfpngkjjdekkcbnfd).
-I apologize if the links are broken, but Google is your friend.
-  - **Note**: Do not share your bot or user token with anyone.
-If you do, regenerate them immediately.
+  - **Note**: Be careful when using any third-party tools to get your user token, as they may be malicious.
+I recommend using the method in the gist.
 - Get the bot and the user on your desired server.
+  - The user has to manually join the server.
 - Create a `.env` file in the project directory and fill in the required environment variables (see below).
 You can use the provided `.env.example` file as a template.

 _Note that in my testing, I've been using [Threadfin](https://github.com/Threadfin/Threadfin) as my IPTV provider.
 I'm not sure if it works with other providers, but it theoretically should._